Compass/compass/doc-src/README.markdown

     stylesheet: blueprint/_colors.sass
     classnames:
       - reference
+    ---

 The `title` and `crumb` attributes are the H1 and the Breadcrumb label respectively.
 The `framework` attributes specifies what framework is being documented and similarly, the `stylesheet` attribute specifies what stylesheet.
 The `classnames` array allows class names to be applied to the body.
 Be sure to apply the `reference` class at a minimum.

-There are some shared partials that do most of the sass file inspection and formatting.
-Most of the docs are kept in the source code, but if there are times when you need more control, you can drop down to more powerful tools.
+There are some shared partials that do most of the sass file inspection and formatting. __Most of the docs are kept in the source code__, but if there are times when you need more control, you can drop down to more powerful tools.

 All source comments are formatted in Markdown.